Excerpt 5, A Throne for Rabble

 “Crimes, more like.
 He travels across the kingdom looking to incite unrest.
 The rat eludes every trap we set, and scampers off to hide with his conspirators in Eastland when we loose the hounds.
 Not this time.”

-Jason strained to hear Watley over the crowd as an infant squealed hysterically somewhere.
+Jason strained to hear Watley over the crowd.
+An infant squealed hysterically somewhere.
 “The Eighth Testament tells us that Secondborn man knew no shame when Firstborn elves first saw their nakedness.
 The elves, our teachers, were sent by the gods themselves, and upheld the law we maintain secretly in our hearts: No thing living is above another.”